Inline Visualforce Page Layouts!

 Upcoming Plans

-This blog post is partly an announcement of X-Squared’s upcoming plans and projects, and partly a way to hold myself to my word.
+This blog post is partly an announcement of X-Squared’s upcoming plans and projects, and partly a way to hold myself to my list.
 It is said that while managing the Yankees, Joe Torre tried to quit many times, until someone bet him $1000 that he couldn’t quit… and told everyone he knew about the bet.
 Clearly, $1000 is small change to Torre, but the pressure of the whole world knowing his plan to quit helped him quite a bit.
 So here is X-Squared On Demand’s list of projects and plans (outside of the standard billing work for our amazing clients):

 X-Squared at Dreamforce 2008

-“I’m administering Salesforce.
+Please be sure to register for sessions at Dreamforce.
+And DEFINITELY don’t miss my session!
+Wrangle Data & Pump up the Configuration “I’m administering Salesforce.
 I’ve learned the ropes.
 Now I want to get great!”
-In this session, we’ll review the latest insights and subtlties that top Salesforce consultants have learned on the front lines.
-We’ll focus on data and configuration to help cut the time you spend massaging data.
-You’ll also learn how to implement tricky config quirks you never thought possible.
+In this session, we’ll review the latest insights and subtlties that top Salesforce consultants have learned on the front lines. […]

 Winter 09 (156) – New And Updated Documentation